zenml-io/blog.zenml.io/_posts/2023-04-30-openai-supabase-summary.md

 The step then calls the GPT-4 API with the specified parameters and input data, including the documents and the previous analysis.
 The API returns a summary, which is then returned as the output of the step.

 This custom step can be adapted for other use cases by modifying the input parameters, the GPT-4 model, or the API call.
 For example, you could use this step to generate summaries for different types of data, use a different language model, or customize the API call to suit your specific needs.
-By customizing this step, you can harness the power of GPT-4 and ZenML.

 ### 📆 Daily reports on Slack